tanuithecreator/IS1/README.md

     ```bash
     git clone https://github.com/tanuithecreator/IS1.git
     ```
--Install dependencies with *composer install*
+- Install dependencies with `*composer install*`
--Copy *.env.example* to *.env* and configure your environment variables -Generate application key with *php artisan key:generate* -Migrate database with *php artisan migrate*
+- Copy `*.env.example*` to `*.env*` and configure your environment variables
+- Generate application key with `*php artisan key:generate*`
+- Migrate database with `*php artisan migrate*`
--Serve the application with *php artisan serve*
+- Serve the application with `*php artisan serve*`

 ## Features
--User registration and authentication
+- User registration and authentication
--Donation form for users to input food donation details -Matching system to connect donors with recipients -Admin panel to manage donations and users
+- Donation form for users to input food donation details
+- Matching system to connect donors with recipients
+- Admin panel to manage donations and users
--Reporting and analytics for tracking donations
+- Reporting and analytics for tracking donations

 ## License
 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).